Probing the Sivers Asymmetry with Transverse Energy-Energy Correlators in the Small-$x$ Regime: Theoretical Formalism

 An important subtlety is that the quark Sivers function, when expanded at small $x$, is C-odd:

 implying a sign difference between quark and antiquark contributions.
 In contrast, for the unpolarized case, the quark and antiquark TMDs are equal in the small-$x$ expansion:

-From the CGC perspective, this C-odd behavior arises because the imaginary part of the dipole--target scattering matrix is C-odd~\cite{Hatta:2005as}.
 From the TMD perspective, this structure reflects the fact that the CGC dipole amplitude corresponds to a dipole-type gluon TMD.
 It has been shown that the T-odd dipole gluon distribution—i.e., the dipole gluon Sivers function—is C-odd.
 At the tree level, this can be understood by noting that its first transverse moment is related to the three-gluon correlation function in a transversely polarized proton, which are matrix elements of C-odd operators~\cite{Ji:1992eu,Beppu:2010qn,Dai:2014ala,Boer:2015vso,Benic:2024fbf,Boer:2015pni}.
 The C-odd nature of the small-$x$ expansion of the quark Sivers function has also been discussed in Refs.~\cite{Dong:2018wsp,Mantysaari:2025mht}.
+We can furthermore verify these relations explicitly by using:

+in Eq.~\ref{eq:TMDunpol_x_expanded} and Eq.~\ref{eq:Sivers_x_expanded}, which is the (momentum space) relation between the quark and antiquark TMD PDFs.

 To perform phenomenological studies in the small-$x$ regime using the above formulas, we require a model for the dipole $S$-matrix.
 We achieve this by specifying an initial condition at $x = 0.01$ and evolving it to smaller $x$ values using the Balitsky--Kovchegov (BK) equation~\cite{Balitsky:1995ub,Kovchegov:1999yj}: